Numerics88/n88ParaViewPlugins/Build-Mac.md

 make
 ```

 Actually, there is no need to actually build it, since we only need the headers (and the CMake configuration).
+I make it out of habit.

 Tell CMake where to find n88util: